syncfusion-content/wpf-docs/wpf/TabControl/Pin-Unpin-tabs.md

 # Pin or Unpin the tab items in TabControl

-This section explains the pin and unpin tab items support in [TabControl](https://help.syncfusion.com/cr/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.TabControlExt.html).
+This section explains the pin and unpin tab items in [TabControl](https://help.syncfusion.com/cr/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.TabControlExt.html).

 ## Enabling pin and unpin behaviors